moienr/SoilNet/README.md

 python train.py --help
 ```

-*If you pefere using notebooks, you can use the code in [Release 2.0.0](https://github.com/moienr/SoilNet/releases/tag/v2.0.0).
+*If you prefer using notebooks, you can use the code in [Release 2.0.0](https://github.com/moienr/SoilNet/releases/tag/v2.0.0).*

 This repository will be updated gradually.
 Meanwhile, do not hesitate to contact us via: nkakhani@gmail.com and
 moienrangzan@gmail.com